-Comparisons of facility means for pre- and post-implementation of the intervention will be carried out on the main and secondary outcome measures.
-Given the plan for a phased program roll out across RACFs, it may be possible to conduct a pre-post analysis (e.g., ANOVA) with a control group, in the event a sufficient number and range of facilities have not yet received the program.
-Otherwise, paired-samples t-tests will be used to assess change following program implementation.
+Comparisons of facility means for preimplementation and postimplementation of the intervention will be carried out on the main and secondary outcome measures.
+Given the plan for a phased programme roll out across RACFs, it may be possible to conduct a prepost analysis (eg, analysis of variance (ANOVA)) with a control group, in the event a sufficient number and range of facilities have not yet received the programme.
+Otherwise, paired-samples t tests will be used to assess change following programme implementation.